bezabu/bb-battleships/README.md

 ![Name Validation](assets/images/name_validation.jpg)

 - The name entered at the beginning of the game is limited to a maximum of 30 characters so that it does not result in a new line.

+# Technologies

+- Python was used as the programming language to make the game.
+- GitHub has been used to store the code, images and other content.
+- Heroku was used to deploy the game to the web.
+- Git was used for version control, pushing contents to github.
+- Codeanywhere was used as IDE.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to test Python code.
+- Paint.NET was used to edit images for the readme.
+- [TinyPNG](https://tinypng.com/) was used to optimise images for the readme

+# Testing

+# Deployment

+# Features to implement

+- Seperate name from game
+- more sophisticated coordinate validation
+- ships that span more than one cell

+# Credits

+Instructions on how to use ANSI escape codes to set the colour of the text were taken from [here](https://www.geeksforgeeks.org/how-to-add-colour-to-text-python/).